Sanski Most school shooting

 On 21 August 2024, a school shooting occurred inside the Sanski Most Gymnasium, located in Sanski Most, Bosnia and Herzegovina.
-A 62-year-old school janitor allegedly killed three school employees with an automatic rifle before attempting suicide by gunshot.
-The suspect was stabilised and has been facing trial since September 2025.
+Mehemed Vukalić, a 62-year-old school janitor, killed three school employees with an automatic rifle before attempting suicide by gunshot.
+In November 2025, Vukalić was sentenced to 42 years' imprisonment for the attack.

 Background

 Small arms and weapons have been frequently trafficked in the Balkans since the Yugoslav Wars.
 Per a 2010 study executed by the United Nations Development Programme, there were around 750,000 illegally owned weapons in Bosnia and Herzegovina.
 Mass shootings are a relatively rare occurrence in the Balkans, but they had lately seen a small rise, including the Daruvar shooting in neighboring Croatia and the Mladenovac and Smederevo shootings and Belgrade school shooting, both in neighboring Serbia.

 Shooting

 At around 10:15 a.m. on 21 August 2024, a janitor arrived at the school on his off-day after driving his wife to work.
 The suspect had returned home to retrieve an automatic rifle owned by his father and two ammunition magazines, smuggling them into the school building in a water pipe.
 He entered the first floor offices of the school's director and a secretary, killing both with multiple gunshots.
 The suspect returned to the ground floor, where he shot an English teacher.
 Afterwards, he attempted to commit suicide by shooting himself in the chest.
 He survived his self-inflicted wound and was taken into custody.

 Some school employees reported that the suspect had entered into disputes with the school management and was suffering from post-traumatic stress disorder after serving in the Yugoslav People's Army.